zavalita1/Filmowanie-2/README.md

 ```json
 "StartupMode": "LocalWithCosmosEmulator"
 ```
 This mode automatically starts Azure Cosmos DB emulator in a container and populates it with test data.
+You'll need to run this with elevated privilege as this will try to add emulator container's cert to trusted ones in cert store.

 Prerequisites:
 - Docker must be running on your machine